Police: Man arrested in Jacqueline Avant case

 BEVERLY HILLS, Calif.
-(AP) — A 29-year-old man has been arrested in connection with the fatal shooting of Jacqueline Avant, a philanthropist and the wife of legendary music executive Clarence Avant, killed at their home in Beverly Hills, California.
+(AP) — A 29-year-old man has been arrested in the death of philanthropist Jacqueline Avant, who was fatally shot this week at the Beverly Hills home she shared with her husband, legendary music executive Clarence Avant.

-The Beverly Hills Police Department announced the arrest on Thursday afternoon.
+The Beverly Hills Police Department announced the arrest of Aariel Maynor on Thursday afternoon.

+Maynor is currently on parole and was taken into custody early Wednesday by Los Angeles police at a separate residence after a burglary was reported there, Beverly Hills Police Chief Mark Stainbrook said.

+Police recovered an AR-15 rifle at that home that was believed to have been used in the shooting of Jacqueline Avant.
+Maynor accidentally shot himself in the foot with the gun, police said, and is being treated before he can be booked into jail.

 Police were called to the Avants’ home early Wednesday after a 2:23 a.m. call reporting a shooting.
 Officers found Jacqueline Avant, 81, with a gunshot wound.
 She was taken to the hospital but did not survive.